 The warning will include information that would promote safety and aid in the prevention of similar crimes.
-Middlebury will withhold as confidential the names and other identifying information of victims.
+The Middlebury Institute will withhold as confidential the names and other identifying information of victims.

-The warning will be issued via email and will be posted on the Public Safety website.
-Depending on the circumstances of the crime or threat, the Public Safety Department may post the notices in the residence hall(s) or academic building(s) and may issue the timely warning by text message.
-Middlebury may also issue warnings to the campus community when other situations pose safety concerns (see the Emergency Response section, below), or otherwise as deemed appropriate.
+The warning will be issued to the entire campus community via email.
+Depending on the circumstances of the crime or threat, the Security Department may post notices in the residence hall or academic building(s) and may issue the timely warning by text message.
+The Institute may also issue warnings to the campus community when other situations pose safety concerns (see the Emergency Response section, below), or otherwise as deemed appropriate.

-In its annual letter to local law enforcement agencies, Middlebury requests that local law enforcement inform the institution on an immediate basis of crimes that may require timely warnings.
+In its annual letter to local law enforcement agencies, Middlebury Institute requests that local law enforcement inform the institution on an immediate basis of crimes that may require timely warnings.